The General Data Protection Regulation (GDPR) is a European privacy law that took effect on May 25, 2018.

 Get clear consent for tracking store visitors via cookies

 You should ask your store visitors for consent to track their actions in your storefront via cookies.
 Ecwid allows merchants from the EU to add a special banner to gather such consents.
-You can enable it in your store in these steps:
+How to enable it in your store:

 - Go to Ecwid control panel → Settings → General → Tracking & Analytics.